tensorflow/tensorflow/tensorflow/python/saved_model/README.md

 ### Builder

-In specific use-cases the [simple_save](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/saved_model/simple_save.py)
-API may not provide the level of control to export a more complex model.
+In specific use-cases the @{tf.saved_model.simple_save} API may not provide the level of control to export a more complex model.

 The SavedModel [builder](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/saved_model/builder.py)
 is implemented in Python.